 Tracy Calhoun, Esquire

-Mrs. Calhoun has been practicing civil, domestic and criminal litigation since beginning her career in the legal field in 1989.
-Mrs. Calhoun graduated from the University of Southern Mississippi with a Bachelor of Arts degree in Paralegal Studies with a minor in Spanish.
-While earning her four year degree, Mrs. Calhoun worked in a law firm and she continued that career path, working with large law firms in Charlotte, Hickory and Gastonia.
+Ms. Calhoun has been practicing civil, domestic and criminal litigation since beginning her career in the legal field in 1989.
+Ms. Calhoun graduated from the University of Southern Mississippi with a Bachelor of Arts degree in Paralegal Studies with a minor in Spanish.
+While earning her four year degree, Ms. Calhoun worked in a law firm and she continued that career path, working with large law firms in Charlotte, Hickory and Gastonia.
 She worked as a civil litigation paralegal, certified by the North Carolina State Bar, preparing cases for trial and assisting attorneys in the courtroom.

 She earned her Juris Doctor degree from Charlotte School of Law, graduating with honors.
 During her years there she worked as a Senior Editor for the Charlotte Law Review, in which one of her articles is published.
 She was Torts Teaching Assistant, instructing students about civil claims such as personal injury, contractual claims, and other civil injuries.
 She volunteered at the Mississippi Center for Justice, working to help victims of Hurricane Katrina and the housing crisis that resulted from it.
 She also volunteered with Habitat for Humanity, the Innocence Project, and Charlotte School of Law’s Mentor Program.
 She is affiliated with many associations, and received a number of honors and awards which are listed to the left.
 She most recently received the Trial Lawyers Top 100 Notable award for 2020.

-Mrs. Calhoun enjoys assisting those in the community and others who have a need for legal representation, primarily in Lincoln County.
-She enjoys spending time away from work with her husband, Roger, and their dogs, Piper and Motown.
-She is a “Lifetime Member” of the World Wide Association of Notable Alumni and an active board member for the Lincoln County Arts Council.
+Ms. Calhoun enjoys assisting those in the community and others who have a need for legal representation, primarily in Lincoln County.
+She enjoys spending time away from work with her dogs, Piper and Motown.
+She is a “Lifetime Member” of the World Wide Association of Notable Alumni.